Skip to Content

 • trigger: Triggers a pipeline in another project.
 Useful for orchestrating larger workflows across multiple projects.

-- echo "Triggering downstream project pipeline"
+deploy_downstream_job: stage: deploy script: - echo "Triggering downstream project pipeline" trigger: project: my-group/my-downstream-project branch: main

 Dynamic Child Pipelines